Educational Technology Specialist Career Guide

 An instructional technology specialist should be technologically savvy, organized, and possess excellent communication skills.
 These specialists must also have strong problem-solving, research, and planning skills.
 Some schools prefer instructional technology specialists to have programming or coding experience.
 Prior teaching experience is also helpful for EdTech specialists to build their understanding of classroom management and how technologies are actually used in a classroom setting.
-While not a requirement in all school districts, many schools look for ETS candidates who can write software or website modules to support classroom activities, so courses or certification in software coding can also be helpful for this career.
+While not a requirement in all school districts, many schools look for ETS candidates who can write software or website modules to support classroom activities, so courses or certifications in software coding can also be helpful for this career.